-5.9 Stockport's parking enforcement staff and Internal Audit, as part of joint working, continue to detect, deter and enforce instances of blue badge fraud and misuse.
-Of the potential 40 cases, one case has resulted in a successful prosecution where the perpetrator used the blue badge of a deceased family member in order to evade parking fees.
+Internal Audit, as part of joint working, continue to detect, deter and enforce instances of blue badge fraud and misuse.
+In the previous year a potential 40 cases were highlighted, one case resulting in a successful prosecution where the perpetrator used the blue badge of a deceased family member in order to evade parking fees.